 Some events map to more than one ITS pathway.
-For example, job loss can increase both Thwarted Belongingness (TB) and Perceived Burdensomeness (PB).
-This example shows how to identify multi-pathway events and why they matter.
+For example, prolonged financial strain can increase both Thwarted Belongingness (TB) and Perceived Burdensomeness (PB).
+This example shows how to model a single complex event and see multiple pathways move together.

 The Scenario

-An employee loses their job.
+An employee experiences sustained financial strain after a job disruption.
 The event affects their sense of belonging at work and increases perceived burden on family.
 We track both pathways without creating two separate events.

 Step 1: Create the Event